Sisquoc/Image-Processing/README.md

 # Image-Processing
-Resize and grey the images.
+Resize and grey the images.April 8th,2020